WhoisCipher/Tetris/README.md

     ```sh
     make
     ```

-## Usage

-To run the game, simply execute the compiled program:
+4. To run the game, simply execute the compiled program:
 ```sh
 ./tetris
 ```